 Availability of the source code

-Malware analysts are as good as the softwares they use.
+Your DFIR-team or malware analysts are as good as the softwares they use.
 The source code is available for purchase as a software work non-exclusively without resale rights for internal use within a company.

 For instance, if an educational institution wants to independently start developing a version that suits their purposes right away.
 As a result, the further development of the solution may no longer necessarily depend on the original developer.